TheInformationLab/tableau-tools/tableau-server-pdf-downloader/README.md

     python /path/to/tableau_fullpdf_downloader.py -f /path/to/config.json, or

-If you are not using a configuraiton file and want to be prompted for input, run the script with:
+If you are not using a configuration file and want to be prompted for input, run the script with:

     python /path/to/tableau_fullpdf_downloader.py -q